CAA381/hands-on/exercises/A2/README.md

 # Lesson A – Setting up CI/CD pipeline
 # Exercise A2 - Creating your first pipeline

+## Objective
+Once we have started our Continous Delivery server it is time to build a pipeline.
+Piplenies are essential to the modern software delivery pocess.
+They give us a lot - we can make our development-to-production process in phases.
+During those phases we can run tests, validate our product and make sure that we don't introduce any regressions in our productive version.
+Furhtermore all of this happens automatically.

+Pipelines, however need configuration, but with SAP Cloud SDK and Project Piper Cx Server this configuration is minimal.
+In that exercise you will understand how to start with a pipeline in just couple of minutes

+### What you will learn during the exercise
+* You will learn how to configure security in Jenkins.
+* You will learn how to configure your first pipeline.
+* You are going to deploy your application to thte SAP Cloud Platform.

+### Estimated Time
+25 minutes

+## Exercise Steps

+1. Configure Security
+2. Configure Pipeline
+3. Deploy your applicaiton

 ## Enter Deployment Credentials
 Open Google Chrome and navigate to localhost:8080 to open the user interface.